 Outside of work I’m a family person.
 I have the neighborhood house that all the kids feel comfortable coming over to.
 My family and I are always out walking or biking through the neighborhood.

-Cognizant’s United Kingdom & Ireland region hosted Olympic Gold medalist Kate Richardson-Walsh as the featured speaker at February’s Women Empowered executive dinner in London.
+Cognizant’s United Kingdom & Ireland region hosted Olympic Gold medalist Kate Richardson-Walsh as the featured speaker at the February 2018 Women Empowered Executive Client Dinner in London.
 Kate inspired us all through her stories of leadership, teamwork and what it took to win gold in field hockey in the 2016 Olympics.

-Our Toronto team hosted a Women Empowered executive dinner in Toronto in November.
+Our Toronto team hosted a Women Empowered Executive Client Dinner in Toronto in November 2018.
 Leading female professionals and clients from the Toronto area connected with the Cognizant team, led by our CFO Karen McLoughlin.
 Dr. Wendy Cukier, Professor of Information Technology Management & Founder of the Diversity Institute at the Ted Rogers School of Management at Ryerson University, presented findings on how innovation drives inclusion.

-Women Empowered recently hosted an executive dinner in Los Angeles.
-The evening began with a cocktail reception, then our host Chell Smith, SVP Consulting, welcomed the group.
+Women Empowered recently hosted an Executive Client Dinner in Los Angeles.
+The evening began with a cocktail reception, then our host, Chell Smith, SVP Consulting, welcomed the group.
 Author Kate Sweetman shared strategies for reinvention that are relevant during times of disruption.
 Chell’s blog post on Digitally Cognizant highlights key takeaways from Kate's presentation.
 From Left: Carol Pasmore (Cognizant), Kate Sweetman (speaker), Chell Smith (Cognizant), Jennifer Green Godette (Cognizant), Michael Chavez (Duke Corporate Education), Christine Robers (Duke Corporate Education).